Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 The differences between Ritalin and Adderall

-Ritalin and Adderal are stimulant drugs, but they contain different active ingredients.
+Ritalin and Adderal are both stimulant drugs, but they contain different active ingredients.

 Ritalin’s active ingredient is methylphenidate hydrochloride, whilst Adderall contains a combination of amphetamine and dextroamphetamine.

 According to a 2018 meta-analysis, Ritalin is usually the most effective choice for children and adolescents with ADHD.
-For adults with ADHD, the analysis concluded that Adderall works the better out of the two.
+For adults with ADHD, the analysis concluded that Adderall works the better out of the two 3

 Both Ritalin and Adderall come with a whole host of possible side effects.
 Although the long-term side effects of use are unknown

 Adderall comes with many possible side effects.
-While not everyone who takes it will experience these side effects, side effects become more likely and more pronounced when the drug is abused.
+While not everyone who takes it will experience these side effects, when the drug is abused, side effects become more likely and more pronounced.

-The positive effects of Adderall regulate brain activity, making you feel calmer, more alert and focused.
-When abused, a user will feel these positive effects and euphoria due to the influx of dopamine released in the brain.
+The positive effects of Adderall are that it regulates brain activity, making you feel calmer, more alert, and more focused.
+When abused, a user will feel these positive effects and can also feel euphoric due to the influx of dopamine released in the brain.

 Side effects of Adderall include: